cryol/pyapi-zabbix/docs/source/quickstart_guide.rst

 You can make zabbix api call with two ways.

-1. By With dynamicaly mapping :class:`pyzabbix.api.ZabbixAPI` methods on zabbix api:
+1. By With dynamicaly mapping :class:`pyapi_zabbix.api.ZabbixAPI` methods on zabbix api:

 ::